1alexvash/AlexCodeBlog/content/posts/2023-01-15-how-to-make-better-decisions.md

 But, let's start off from an example.

-Let's say you had dinner, and you want something for a snack, fruit for example, but you only have a place for a single one
+Let's say you had dinner, and you want something for a snack, fruit for example, but you only have a place for a single one.

 ![](/post-images/apple-banana.png)

-You think for 10 minutes, 20, 30, and by then you decide, I'll probably pass it until tomorrow, as you are so mentally 🤯 deprived by this point.
+You think for 10 minutes, then 20, and eventually 30 minutes, and by then you decide, I'll probably pass it until tomorrow, as you are so mentally 🤯 deprived by this point.

 I mean this example is a little bit 🤪 ridiculous, right?

 But, that's exactly how the procrastination looks from the outside.

-So let's get to workaround
+So let's get to workaround.

 ### Solution

-It's pretty simple, just pick any option, flip the damn coin
+It's pretty simple, just pick any option, flip the damn coin.

+Let's compare two people:

+> Overthinker vs Action Taker

 ![](/post-images/overthinking-vs-acting.png)

+Which one you want to be?
+I hope the second one.

-So as you can see a lot of time is saved, and I hope this time it can be used for important stuff
+So as you can see a lot of time is saved, and I hope this time it can be used for important stuff.

-And I think, it's a very good way to live your life
+And I think, it's a very good way to live your life.